- What a Dog's Liver Does

 Medications containing the most chemicals that may eventually damage the liver are flea and tick, deworming, vaccinations, and painkilling medications.

-Lead, iron, salt, copper, mercury, phosphorus, cleaning supplies, poisons, insect bites and stings, mold, toxic foods, and toxic plants can lead to acute or chronic liver damage depending on the quantities ingested and number of ingestions.
+Lead, iron, salt, copper, mercury, phosphorus, cleaning supplies, poisons, insect bites and stings, mold, toxic foods, and toxic plants can lead to acute or chronic liver damage depending on the quantities ingested and the number of ingestions.
+Genetically predisposed dogs will be more at risk with these factors so pet owners should always be aware of their breeds genetic make up if possible.

 If the dog's body retains too much copper, it will collect in the liver and cause damage and eventually disease.
 Some breeds like German Shepherds, Golden Retrievers, Labrador Retrievers, Poodles, and Yorkshire Terriers have an increased likelihood of developing copper storage disease.

-There are some genes that are not breed specific that cause a blood flow issue impacting the liver and leading to damage and disease.
+There are some genes that do not breed-specific that cause a blood flow issue impacting the liver and leading to damage and disease.

 What is Liver Failure?